vtexdocs/dev-portal-content/docs/guides/Message-Center/templates/how-to-set-up-functions-in-the-message-center-templates.md

 | `formatDateUtc` | Formats a date as `dd/mm/yyyy mh:mm:ss` and converts it to the local UTC | `{{formatDateUtc items.0.priceValidUntil}}` | 30/05/2050 18:00:00 |
 | `replace` | Replaces a given value with another.
 This function has the following syntax: `{{replace class.attribute "previous value" "new value"}}` | `{{replace deliveryTime "bd" " business days"}}` | 8 business days |

->ℹ If necessary, you should add currency symbols — such as `$` or `R$` — directly on the template, since they are not automatically retrieved by functions.
+> If necessary, you should add currency symbols — such as `$` or `R$` — directly on the template, since they are not automatically retrieved by functions.

 ## Example